raae/parse-instagram-example/README.md

-# parse-instagram-login-example
-Parse Instagram Login Example
+# Parse Instagram Example
+So far this example shows how to use Instagram for login with a parse app.

+The login code is based on Parse.com's [Adding Third-Party Authentication to your Web App](https://github.com/ParsePlatform/CloudCodeOAuthGitHubTutorial)-tutorial.

 # Getting started
 * Create a new parse app